Amplitudes/amplitudes/_pages/workguidelines.md

     * Cite well and inclusively.
       * References in theoretical physics aren't merely the breadcrumbs we find useful.
 They exist to weave our contributions into the greater web of the academic program.
 Standard practice is to refer to any relevant work whether or not it was interesting / useful / pedagogical / a complete waste of your time.
 If some work is problematic -- don't ignore it, politely point out what you found useful and what traps might be ahead for the unsuspecting reader.
     * Acknowledge help/ideas/inspiration/conversation *generously* -- it costs us nothing other than perhaps a moment spent to reflect on what helped us get where we are.
-    * Take the time to put your work in context that the audience (seminar/colloquium/conference talk/lecture/public-talk/article) can understand and relate to.
+    * Take the time to put your work in context that the audience (seminar/colloquium/conference. talk/lecture/public-talk/article) can understand and relate to.
     * Share data, code, aesthetics, and perspective openly and generously.
-    * Referee responsibly.
-      * If you commit to refereeing, do so.
-      If you cannot spend the time to do a good job, or if it's outside an area you feel comfortable with the responsible thing to do is decline.
-If you do take on a

 [^care]: Good science, like many things worth doing in life, is a marathon, not a sprint.
 But how you run this race effects your ability and willingness to go after another.
 You not only want to  make it to this finish line, but the next, and the next and the next...